 The cost of a house extension can swing quite a bit depending on a few key factors.
 Getting your head around these early on can save you from a few sleepless nights:

-• Size and Scope: The most obvious one: bigger extensions cost more.
+- Size and Scope: The most obvious factor: bigger extensions cost more.
 But it’s not just about square footage.
 The complexity of what you’re doing makes a difference too.
-For example, adding a simple room is one thing, but a kitchen-diner with custom cabinets and bi-fold doors?
+For example, adding a simple room is one thing, but an open plan kitchen-diner with large structural changes, custom cabinets and bi-fold doors?
 That’s a whole other kettle of fish.

 Wraparound Extension – Walnut House